fr_rows() controls how data flows across pages.

 page.
 Set group_keep = FALSE for visual-only grouping

-groups where you want the renderer to break freely:
+where you want the renderer to break freely:

 wrap: text wrapping in body cells